LeeSureman/E5-Retrieval-Reproduction/README.md

 ### Quick Reproduction

-If you do not consider the details and just want to quickly reproduce our results, simply execute the following commands in sequence.
+If you just want to quickly reproduce our training procedure and results, you can execute the following commands in sequence.

 ```bash
 # 1. This will download the training data to the folder `training_data/reproduction`